trailofbits/algo/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40AlgoVPN)](https://twitter.com/AlgoVPN)
 [![TravisCI Status](https://api.travis-ci.org/trailofbits/algo.svg?branch=master)](https://travis-ci.org/trailofbits/algo)

-Algo VPN is a set of Ansible scripts that simplify the setup of a personal IPSEC VPN.
+Algo VPN is a set of Ansible scripts that simplify the setup of a personal IPSEC and Wireguard VPN.
 It uses the most secure defaults available, works with common cloud providers, and does not require client software on most devices.
 See our [release announcement](https://blog.trailofbits.com/2016/12/12/meet-algo-the-vpn-that-works/) for more information.

 ## Features